Hierarchical Adaptive Loco-manipulation Control for Quadruped Robots: Numerical Simulation

 \subsection{Adapt to Terrain Uncertainty}

-For the following scenario, we aim to examine the robot's capability of adapting to terrain uncertainty.
+We aim to examine the robot's capability to adapt to terrain uncertainty.
 To this end, we simulate the robot navigating various terrain with different friction properties while pushing an unknown $5$ $kg$ object with the desired velocity of $0.3$ $m/s$.
 Some simulation snapshots are presented in \figref{fig:various_friction}.
 The robot starts from a hardwood ground with a friction coefficient of $0.3$; then, it passes across a grass field with a friction coefficient of $0.8$.
 The robot's velocity is depicted in \figref{subfig:velocity_tracking}.
-According to \figref{subfig:velocity_tracking}, when the robot tries to transit from hardwood ground to grass, the tracking error increases until the robot completely moves on the grass.
+According to \figref{subfig:velocity_tracking}, when the robot tries to transit from hardwood ground to grass, the tracking error increases until the robot entirely moves on the grass.
 In the transition part, the object is on the grass, so a greater force is required for manipulation.
 However, the robot's feet are still on the hardwood, and due to the small friction on the hardwood, the robot cannot exert enough force for object manipulation.
-More details of the robot's object manipulation on different surfaces are presented in the supplemental video\footnote{\url{https://youtu.be/VrIPlPTTlWg}}.